 We’re excited to announce the launch of a new web site, profiling student-faculty research and creative activities at the College of Arts & Sciences.
 In addition to fostering awareness of these activities, we hope the projects on this site will spark the interests of students and encourage them to pursue the many opportunities available for student research at Lewis & Clark.

 Colin Gavin ’15, Sarah Lowenstein ’15, and Keira Roberts ’15 received prestigious scholarships for their exceptional work in the sciences.
 The three students are among the 283 recipients of Barry M. Goldwater Scholarships this spring, selected from a field of 1,166 applicants nationwide.

 L&C students present at the American Chemical Society conference in New Orleans.

 Isaac Holeman B.A. ’09 is the first Lewis & Clark alumnus to receive a highly competitive, full-cost Gates Cambridge Scholarship for study at the University of Cambridge.

-Greg Hermann, biochemistry program chair and assistant professor of biology, received an award for his exceptional mentorship in biology.
+Greg Hermann, biochemistry faculty member, and department chair of biology, received an award for his exceptional mentorship in biology.
 The Council on Undergraduate Research(CUR) recently awarded him the 2012 Outstanding Mentor Award in Biology.

 Improving the quality of science education is a top national priority, as seen in President Obama’s commitment to prepare 100,000 new science, technology, engineering, and math teachers in the next decade.
 Now Lewis & Clark will be an integral part of this challenge, with the receipt of a $1 million grant to improve the quality of K-12 science education in the Pacific Northwest and beyond.